CaptainDario/Automated-Cat-Laser-Pointer-toy/README.md

 ##  To-Do
-* better webserver UI (if you have any ideas please tell me)
+* better webserver UI for setting the movement range (if you have any ideas please tell me)
 * set maximum movement speed
 * enter wifi credentials via webserver
 * add fallback hotspot for controlling the toy outside